 What is a fireproof safe?

 A fireproof safe is a fireproof storage unit that is designed to protect its contents in the case of fire.
-The term is often used a general reference for a range of units that includes fireproof boxes, safes, cupboards and filing cabinets through to customised, larger storage facilities such as strongrooms and vaults.
+The term is often used as a general reference for fireproof boxes, safes, cupboards and filing cabinets through to customised, larger storage facilities such as strongrooms and vaults.
 Depending on their technical classification, some fire safes also offer water resistance from external sources such as sprinklers, hoses and even flood water for a specified length of time.

 What type of fireproof safe do I need?

 In order to decide on the most appropriate fireproof storage unit for your needs, you must first consider the physical properties of the actual product(s) you wish to protect.
 The test criteria and fire ratings of safes are focused on three main types of product:

 Paper: passports, certificates, insurance policies, deeds, legal documents and cash (notes).

 Digital media: USB / memory sticks, DVDs, CDs, digital cameras, iPods, MP3 players and external hard drives.

 Data / magnetic media: computer back-up tapes, computer diskettes (floppy disks), traditional internal hard drives, video tapes and audio tapes.
 Cellulose based materials such as film, negatives, transparencies and microfiche are almost as vulnerable to the hazards of a conflagration as data media and should therefore also be stored in a fireproof data safe.